Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 Sophie brought along her two kiddos.
 They are simply adorable, and inevitably, the conversation revolves around them for a while.
 Her oldest, Tyrone (an alias), is autistic.

 He is non-verbal and gets frustrated easily.
 To boost, he is a “runner.”
 I ask Sophie what that means.
-“That means we have alarms on the front and back door that alert us which door was opened.
+“That means we have alarms on the front and back doors that alert us which door was opened.

 We have double locks on everything.
 Earlier this year, he figured out how to climb on a chair to unlock the door.
 So now we have a deadbolt at the top of the door.”
 Sophie seems tired.